khulnasoft-lab/design.khulnasoft.com/contents/components/tooltip.md

 - Offer simple controls and/or actions that are closely tied to the element or object, such as searchable list, links, or buttons.

 Consider using a [popover](/components/popover) for the scenarios above.

-### Timing

-When interacting with an element, the timing for summoning a tooltip might be different depending on the situation.
-A delay is preferred in situations where the information provided is secondary and not needed to gain an immediate understanding of the content or when it easily obscures essential information in an interaction-heavy context.
-For example, a tooltip inside of a dropdown that contains additional content might obscure more important information like the row above or below.
-In these situations, a delay provides a more optimal user experience.
-Alternatively, the meaning of an icon button should be provided instantly in order to remove friction in understanding the content.

-To support this, the component allows for either no delay (default) or a preset delay of 400ms.

 ## Placement